 |Sat 7 May 2022||Saturday all day||Day trip to Shepperton Lock near Weybridge|

 |Thur 12 May 2022||Thursday 7.00-9.00pm||Session 4 at Britannia Leisure Centre|

 |Thur 19 May 2022||Thursday 7.00-9.00pm||Session 4 at Britannia Leisure Centre|

 |Friday 20 – Sun 22 May 2022||Friday evening to Sunday evening||Weekend trip to River Wye staying at YHA Wye Valley|

 The club runs several trips aimed specifically at new white water paddlers who have completed this course and who want to learn more.
 These follow up trips are a great way to learn more and have fun on the rivers!
 We advertise such trips on our calendar page and in our regular members’ email newsletter.

-If you wish to go onto the mailing list for courses in 2018, please subscribe here.
+If you wish to go onto the mailing list for future courses not currently open for booking, please subscribe here.